michaelwcheung/Conditional-Bootstrap/docs.md

 - **store$plot**: ggplot of resampled CATE estimates by quantile

-# Example
-- Dataset: data_droughts_malnutrition_.csv (345,499 rows x 12 columns)
-- Note: due to the size of the dataset, some buttons have delayed outputs, max 5 seconds; please be patient!
-- Modification: One can uncomment line 59 in the `mod-data.R` file to use a sampled dataset of size 10,000 to reduce runtime for testing purposes.
-This may affect effect modifier prevalence and the results.

-## Parameters
-- outcome: stunted (binary)
-- treatement: drought (binary)
-- covariates: all (binary)
-- candidate effect modifiers: education_none, mass_media, rural_residence (binary; total of 15 with interactions)
-- quantile: median: 0, 50, 100
-- estimand: risk difference
-- estimation method: linear regression
-- number of resamples (and their approximate runtimes): 10 (8 min), 50 (40 min :cry:), 100 (1 hour 17 min :sob:); by extrapolation, 1000 resamples would take 13 hours 20 min :skull: and therefore was not attempted.
-- plots, tables: see attached folder `results` for all 3 outputs/results

 # Notes, Unresolved Bugs
 - Please select only a few candidate effect modifiers at the moment (computation-wise, color-options-on-the-plot-wise)
 - Please avoid clicking buttons multiple times as this adds runs.
 - Please ensure that the custom quantile includes 0 and 100, and each number is separated by a comma.
-- To stop (terminate) the bootstrap runs, please terminate in console as this functionality has not been implemented within the app.
-- For the estimation method 'IP weighting', propensity scores are calculated for each bootstrapped sample (adds a factor of n complexity).
-We may instead just use the propensity scores calculated on the entire dataset per our previous conversation (removes the factor of n complexity).
-- The progress bar does not seem to accurately reflect the percentage (of bootstraps completed).
-- You may re-upload a different dataset and restart the process, but some of the UI may not appear/disappear as expected (e.g. leftover tables from previous dataset).
-The app will still function, but if you would like a fresh start I would recommend terminating the app and running it again at the moment.
 - The plots downloaded from plotly's interactive plot leave legend items cutoff.
-- Make the legend look prettier (currently using an annotation for linetype).
-- Please contact candusyshi@gmail.com or use the form available at the top of the app for any clarifications, comments, questions, etc. Thank you! :smile: